Born 1899 in Garden Valley, ID; died 1977 in Boise, ID.

 James Castle: A Retrospective, Berkeley Art Museum, University of California, Berkeley, CA

-James Castle: A Retrospective, Philadelphia Museum of Art, Philadelphia, PA
+James Castle: A Retrospective, curated by Ann Percy, Philadelphia Museum of Art, Philadelphia, PA

 James Castle/Walker Evans: Word Play, Signs, and Symbols, Knoedler & Company, New York, NY